RaceStatsApp Review: Horse Racing Betting & Analytics App

 • Telegram messenger chat group available

-We were absolutely blown away by RaceStatsApp!
+I was absolutely blown away by RaceStatsApp!

-There isn't anything else like it on the market and we assume it is because it is a completely new and different way of thinking about horse racing betting.
-Some struggle to get their head around it at first, but when you do, it is a real eye-opener.
+There isn't anything else like it on the market and I assume it is because it is a completely new and different way of thinking about horse racing betting.

 Things like horse and jockey form, trainer details, the weather, are all irrelevant.
 It is a case of looking at the data that the software provides and finding which races offer good value to bet on.

-It is all in the videos and we can't emphasise enough to watch them all at least once, but ideally several times.
+It is all in the videos and I can't emphasise enough to watch them all at least once, but ideally several times.
 The Telegram chat room is also a gold mine, as Mike and other members often post their Bet Finder analysis daily there.

 You can learn so much just by following the chat.
 Ultimately though, you will find your own way of using the software as everyone is different with things like how they like to stake and how much risk they are comfortable with.